Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 Use Airflow as a Practical Barrier

 One of the simplest outdoor insect barriers is moving air.
-Wasps are competent fliers, but they do not like sustained direct airflow around food and seating areas.
+Wasps are strong fliers, but they do not like sustained direct airflow around food and seating areas.

 • making landings harder